ThijsTerporten/Climbing-Traveller/README.md

 * As a user I would like to be updated about more locations I could visit in the futere.
 * I already booked my holiday, is there a location I could go and climb near me.

+## Scope

+## Skeleton

+## Surface

 ## Features

 This section contains some of the features this project contains:
-* The homepage will be the landing page showing a stunning image to instantly draw their attention.
+* The homepage will be the landing page showing a stunning image to instantly draw the users attention.
 * The about section describes in a small paragraph what the site is about.
 * The subscribe section gives the user the option to subscribe to a newsletter, or give feedback.
 * Using the nav bar the user can navigate between pages for the type of climbing they are interested in.